A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Basic Estimates in the Low Temperature Region.

+In this calculation we have exploited that $k(x)$ is the density function of the gamma distribution with parameter $\frac{r-1}2$, whose characteristic function equals $(1-i\xi)^{-(r-1)/2}$.
+It can be seen from formula~(\ref{4.17}) that ${\mathbf T}_n\varphi_{n}(f_n(x,T))$ is the density function of a random variable with expectation zero.

-where $\tilde f(\xi)=\int e^{i\xi x}f(x)\,dx$.
-These facts are explained in paper~[BM3].
-Also the proof of Proposition~4.2 is a natural adaptation of the proof of the corresponding result (of Proposition~3) in paper~[BM3].
+The proof of Proposition~4.2 is a natural adaptation of the proof of the corresponding result (of Proposition~3) in paper~\cite{BM3}.
 Hence we only explain the main points and the necessary modifications.